 Cement Your Relationship: Bring a lock from home to hook to the heart out front of the Container Park.
 There is also an overflow love lock location near the live entertainment stage in the park itself.

-Historic Artifacts at Main Street Station: In my opinion, seeing the antique collection at MSS is one of the best free things to do in Las Vegas.
+Historic Artifacts at Main Street Station: The antique collection at MSS is worth the 2-minute walk from the Fremont Street Experience.

-Main Street Station has items scattered about their property of historic significance such as Winston Churchill’s snooker table, a chunk of the Berlin wall, a Louisa May Alcott Pullman Car, and so much more.
-Just blocks off Fremont Street, it’s worth the walk!
+Items scattered about the property include Winston Churchill’s snooker table, a chunk of the Berlin wall, a Louisa May Alcott Pullman Car, and so much more.

-See Also: Our favorite historic things to see on Fremont Street!
+See Also: Historic things to see on Fremont Street!

-Hand of Faith at Golden Nugget: Found by a guy with a metal detector and purchased by the Golden Nugget for over a million bucks, the Hand of Faith can be seen for free at the Fremont Street hotel.
+Hand of Faith at Golden Nugget: Found by a guy with a metal detector and purchased by the Golden Nugget for over a million bucks, the Hand of Faith is on display near the hotel registration desk.

 Weighing in at 61 pounds, it’s impressive.

-Adding to the intrigue, a clear water slide takes swimmers right through the middle of the tank.
-While non-guests need to pay to swim, you should be able to check it out for free.
+While non-guests need to pay to swim, you can check it out for free.

 Get a Free Meal at Heart Attack Grill: Do you weigh over 350 pounds?
-If so, just weigh in with a waitress prior to your meal and eat for free at this Fremont Street restaurant.
+If so, just weigh in with a waitress prior to your meal and you’ll eat for free.

 Uniquely, patrons at Heart Attack Grill wear a hospital gown as they dine on “Bypass Burgers” of various sizes and “Flatliner Fries”.
 You may not survive the meal, but that’s half the fun.